2023 Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region

 After completing their Undergraduate Certificate, culinary arts graduates from Kennedy-King College carry an average student debt load of $5,257.

-The in-demand undergraduate certificate programs at Grand Rapids Community College helped the school earn the #2 place on this year’s ranking of the most popular culinary arts schools in the Great Lakes Region .
-Located in the medium-sized city of Grand Rapids, Grand Rapids Community College is a public school with a large student population.
+Out of the 51 schools in the Great Lakes Region that were part of this year’s ranking, Grand Rapids Community College landed the # 2 spot on the list.
+Located in the city of Grand Rapids, Grand Rapids Community College is a public college with a fairly large student population.

 About 92% of the students majoring in culinary arts at the school are women while 8% are male.